BIRDSgroup/MultiPopPred/README.md

 ## Section 2: MultiPopPred - Getting Started

 The basic code for the five versions of MultiPopPred are provided as Jupyter notebooks.
+Additional information such as Supplementary Data files associated with the manuscript are provided in https://bit.ly/4nemWud .